merely-useful/py-rse/index.md

 ## Documentation {#scripting-docstrings}

-Our template is a good starting point, but we can make one improvement right away.
+Our program template is a good starting point, but we improve it right away by adding a bit of documentation.\index{Python!documenting}
 To demonstrate,
-let's write a function that doubles a number, but add a bit of documentation:\index{Python!documenting}
+let's write a function that doubles a number:

 ```python
 def double(num):